Queensland Government Waste Levy

 - an account with one 1500L bulk bin serviced weekly will pay six Waste Utility Charges and six Commercial Waste Utility Charges per quarter.

 It should be noted that a minimum one Waste Utility Charge is levied on all improved premises within the waste collection area.
 This is irrespective of whether the property has a bin on site.

-Council’s current staggered fee structure (differential rates) will continue to apply after the introduction of the levy.
-Differential rates will apply for 0.1 and up to 0.5 tonnes of commercial waste.
+Council’s current fee structure (differential rates) will continue to apply.
+Differential rates apply for up to 0.1 tonnes for domestic waste and up to 0.5 tonnes of commercial waste.

 Differential rates allow businesses to pay for smaller loads and only be liable to pay the portion of the levy that reflects these smaller quantities.
-For example, differential rates feature a pro-rata levy component, such as a 100 kg disposal will include a levy component of $7.50 in the total price.
+For example, differential rates include a pro-rata levy component – a 0.1-tonne disposal incorporates a levy component of $8 in the total price.

 View Council’s full schedule of fees and charges for our network of disposal facilities.

 To provide additional support to Brisbane’s business community, Council will allow waste disposal vouchers to continue to be transferred to commercial operators up to loads up to one tonne when delivered in a vehicle under 4.5 CGVM.
-Waste vouchers are sent to all domestic ratepayers in Brisbane.
+Waste vouchers are sent to all residential properties in Brisbane.

 Green waste exemption

-Businesses wishing to dispose of green waste will remain unaffected by the Queensland Government Waste Levy.
+Businesses disposing of green waste will not be affected by the Queensland Government Waste Levy.
 No levy is applied to green waste because this material does not go to landfill.